psstmatt/design-process/README.md

 Important thing here is to **map it all out**; it doesn’t have to be fancy, but something that can be understood easily by everyone on the team.

-**Suggested tools:** Pen & paper, [Lucidchart](https://www.lucidchart.com), Google Docs, and/or a ton of Post-It notes.
+**Suggested tools:** Pen & paper, [Lucidchart](https://www.lucidchart.com), [Google Docs] (https://www.google.com/docs/about/), and/or a ton of Post-It notes.
 Low fidelity is okay as long as it’s very easy to understand.

 ##4.
 Design